Get To Know Us

 “The Fabulous Kenny Robinson” is a living legend on the Canadian Comedy scene.

-Winner of the Phil Hartman Award, Kenny’s irreverent, socially conscience, intelligent, opinionated and profane style of comedy has made him a fixture and favourite with comedy clubs, festivals, swingers conventions, radio, and television audiences for over 3 decades.
+Winner of the Phil Hartman Award, Kenny’s irreverent, socially conscience, intelligent, and opinionated style of comedy has made him a fixture and favourite with comedy clubs, festivals, radio, and television audiences for over 3 decades.

 Energetic, sharp witted, and sharp dressed; Kenny Robinson is a one of a kind act.
 Kenny assaults your sensibilities and funny bone with unspoken truths.
 He was nominated for Canadian Comedy Award-Best Male Comic 2008, he’s a Two Time Gemini Award Nominee for CBC’s Thick and Thin (1998) and was twice named Comic of the Year by NOW Magazine.